wernsey/rengine/DEVNOTES.md

 ## Resources

-Also wrt the PAK file module, the ZIP file format turns out to be not that different, so I should look into it more closely.
+Also wrt. the PAK file module, the ZIP file format turns out to be not that different, so I should look into it more closely.

 ## Input